michaelahlers/scala-guide/readme.md

 # Scala Guide

-Helpful recommendations and oractical solutions for the working professional.
+Helpful recommendations and practical solutions for the working professional.

 ## Introduction